 Course EOC: The EOC is always 30% of the final grade.
-Passes Fails The final course grade is included in the GPA Credit in the course is awarded The student must retake and pass the EOC or earn a comparative score to fulfil graduation requirements Student is eligible to participate in any Summer Algebra 1 Programs offered The final course grade is re-averaged once the EOC is passed Fails Passes The final course grade is included in the GPA Credit in the course is awarded If the student chooses to participate in grade forgiveness, the EOC grade must be used as 30% of the final grade.
+Passes Fails The final course grade is included in the GPA Credit in the course is awarded The student must retake and pass the EOC or earn a comparative score to fulfil graduation requirements The final course grade is re-averaged once the EOC is passed Fails Passes The final course grade is included in the GPA Credit in the course is awarded If the student chooses to participate in grade forgiveness, the EOC grade must be used as 30% of the final grade.
 Should the student retake the EOC (optional), the highest EOC score will be used as 30% of the final grade.
-Fails Fails The final course grade is included in the GPA The student must retake and pass the EOC to fulfil graduation requirements Student is eligible to attend the Summer Algebra 1 Program The final course grade is re-averaged once EOC is passed
+Fails Fails The final course grade is included in the GPA The student must retake and pass the EOC to fulfil graduation requirements The final course grade is re-averaged once EOC is passed